• Account

 Every hosting company generally has an affiliate program.
 So if you refer someone and they sign up, you’ll get paid generally between $65-100 for that referral.

-I’ve made tens of thousands of dollars online over the life of this blog from recommending my preferred hosting service.
+I’ve made tens of thousands of dollars online over the life of this blog by recommending my preferred hosting service.

 Have a friend that’s interested in starting a blog?
 Great, send them to your affiliate link.
 They get a new blog, and you get paid.